 B. Permitted As of Right Additional Requirements (Section) 1.
 Customary uses - accessory uses and structures less than eight feet in height and not more than 75 square feet in area 3.6 2.
 Parking of up to six automobiles is permitted outside in the residential driveway, but not otherwise within the front yard or on the town right-of-way or any easement giving access to the property.
 All such vehicles shall be owned or operated by a permanent resident or owner of the property on which parked.
 Parked vehicles shall be registered, except up to one unregistered vehicle may be allowed.
 3. Limited farm stands 3.8 4.
 The keeping of farm animals for personal use and enjoyment 3.8 5.
 Domestic animals kept as pets by residents for their personal enjoyment, excluding hoofed animals or poultry 6.
-Recreational equipment storage 3.1 7.
+Recreational equipment storage 3.1 7 EVC Station is permitted as an appearanture to the first state of th 7.6 7.
 EVC Station is permitted as an accessory use [amended eff.
-2022-Sep-2] 7.6 3.14 7.
-L v C Station is pennined as an accessory use [amended ett.
-2022-sep-2] 3.15
+2022-Sep-2] 3.14 3.15